-Last week, I was working at my day job as an engineering manager.
-I had an important presentation for a client with seventy people listening.
-It included senior management, such as the CEO of the Singaporean multinational company, offering taxi booking, food delivery and digital payments services.
-I need to show him the core banking product that we built.
-The pressure was on.
+I was at my day job as an engineering manager last week.
+I had a big customer presentation with seventy people in the audience.
+It featured senior personnel from the Singaporean multinational corporation, including the CEO, who offered taxi booking, food delivery, and digital payment services.
+I needed to demonstrate our key banking product to him.
+The stakes were high.

-Like preparing the speech at the toastmaster club, I wrote the script, memorised it, and practised it hundreds of times in front of the mirror, just like I did for the toastmasters club speech.
+I created the script, memorized it, and practised it hundreds of times in front of the mirror, just like I did for the toastmasters club speech.
 I also incorporate body language, conversational tone, and a dash of comedy.
-Nonetheless, the anxiety of public speaking did not go away.
-My mind started wondering: “What if I say something silly in the speech?
+Nonetheless, the anxiety of public speaking persisted.
+“What if I say something stupid in the speech?” my thoughts wondered.
 What if I forget about my script and just say whatever comes to mind?
-What if I embarrassed myself in front of this critical meeting’s large audience?”
+What if I humiliate myself in front of this critical meeting’s large audience?”
 Yes, what if… haunted me the entire time I was in the delivery room.

-I was still stress in my presentation, but the demo was going well.
-The CEO of my client seems to be impressed.
-He asked me two follow up questions, which was a good sign.
-At least it means he understood my presentation in order the ask questions.
-The public speaking skills I practised seem to stand out from the rest of the other six demos in that one hour.
+My talk was still stressful, but the demo was going well.
+My client’s CEO seemed to be impressed.
+He followed up with two more inquiries, which was a positive indication.
+At the very least, it indicates that he could comprehend my presentation to ask questions.
+I practised public speaking skills seemed to stand out among the other six demonstrations in that one hour.